Ativan vs Xanax. Which is Better, Stronger & Most Effective for Anxiety?

 - Coaching, Recovery & Personal Development Events

-Is xanax the same as ativan?
+Is Xanax the same as Ativan?
 Both Ativan vs Xanax have an impact on the brain’s gamma-aminobutyric acid, a chemical messenger (GABA).
 In the brain, GABA helps control how nerve cells communicate with one another.
-To generate a soothing impact on the mind and body, benzos increase GABA’s effects and decrease the activity of brain nerves.
+Benzos increase GABA’s effects and decrease the activity of brain nerves generating a soothing impact on the mind and body,

-Can you mix ativan and xanax?
+Can you mix Ativan and Xanax?
+No. You should combine these two drugs as they work the same function.
 Ativan and Xanax are frequently recommended for the same conditions because of their similar physiological effects.
 For instance, they could be applied as a temporary anxiety treatment.

-The way each drug is metabolized by the body is the main distinction between Xanax and Ativan.
+The way the body metabolizes each drug is the main distinction between Xanax and Ativan.
 Compared to Xanax, Ativan has a somewhat longer active period since Ativan’s effects peak between two and six hours after ingestion.
-After taking Xanax, the effects reach their peak in 1 to 2 hours.
+After taking Xanax, the effects peak in 1 to 2 hours.

 Separate abuse of Ativan and Xanax can have detrimental effects on health.
 Combining the two medicines increases the chance of an overdose and other health issues.
-As your body becomes accustomed to having both medicines in your system, combining Ativan and Xanax can also result in addiction.
+As your body becomes accustomed to having both medications in your system, mixing Ativan and Xanax can also result in addiction.

 Ativan Side Effects